kysely-org/kysely/recipes/split-build-compile-and-execute.md

 ```

 The `QueryResult` object returned by `.executeQuery()` contains the query results'
-rows, insertId and number of affected rows (is applicable).
+rows, insertId and number of affected rows (if applicable).